Martin v. United States: Oral argument

 The court heard oral arguments on April 29, 2025.
 Counsel for petitioners Martin and Cliatt argued that the FTCA discretionary function exception never applies to claims under the law enforcement proviso, while the government argued that the law enforcement proviso does not create "an exception to the discretionary function exception".
 An article published by NBC News reported that the "justices did not seem too impressed by either side's arguments" during the oral argument, and it speculated that the court would hand down a "narrow win" for Martin and Cliatt but also "allow a lower court another chance to decide whether the claims are covered by the discretionary function exception".
 On the question of the Supremacy Clause, the government conceded that the Eleventh Circuit erred but argued that the discretionary function exception meant that the Supreme Court did not need to decide on that question.
 The Supreme Court appointed a separate lawyer to defend the Eleventh Circuit's Supremacy Clause argument, but according to an analysis published in SCOTUSblog, "the justices had relatively few questions for him" during oral argument.

 Decision

-The Supreme Court ruled unanimously for the petitioners.
-Justice Neil Gorsuch wrote the majority opinion and Justice Sonia Sotomayor, and Justice Ketanji Brown Jackson wrote the concurring opinion.
+The Supreme Court ruled unanimously for the government on the first question and for the petitioners on the second question.
+Justice Neil Gorsuch wrote the majority opinion and Justice Sonia Sotomayor and Justice Ketanji Brown Jackson wrote a concurring opinion.
 The court vacated and remanded the case.